dataprofessor/streamlit-for-datascience/lesson-4.md

-# 📓 Lesson 4 - Pandas
+# 📓 Lesson 4 - Data wrangling with Pandas

 Pandas is a Python library that allows the loading, processing and wrangling of data.
 With Pandas you can gain access to data from a multitude of input sources such as CSV, TSV, Excel, SQL databases, JSON, etc. Afterwards, data can be exported out in the aforementioned formats as well.